 The On-Premises SDK is a C/C++ library that reads from images or video streams, processes the data, and produces license plate results.
 The library runs on Windows and Linux x86 and ARM.

 Yes.
 After installation, the OpenALPR On-Premises software does not require any internet connectivity.
 The license plate data may be captured and made available to you entirely offline.

 A single web server can support thousands of On-Premises Agents.
 Each On-Premises Agent can support many cameras, provided the computer running the agent has sufficient CPU and memory.

 The CPU must be sized appropriately for the On-Premises Agent to ensure that it can properly process the stream.
 We recommend no more than 2 cameras per CPU core.
 Additional CPU will improve detection speed.

 The plate retention time is configurable and can be set to any value between 30 days and 2.5 years.

 Absolutely.
-OpenALPR can integrate with other applications in a number of ways.
+OpenALPR Software can integrate with other applications in a number of ways.
 The OpenALPR Local Agent can be configured read data from a video stream and send all license plate data to another application via HTTP POSTs.

 The OpenALPR SDK is a code library that can analyze still images or realtime video streams.
 The OpenALPR library is directly compatible with C/C++, C#, Java, Node.js, Go, and Python code.